Follow us:

 Overdrawing the Account

 Make sure to only write checks that you have funds to cover.
 Overdrawing a trust account is immediately reported to the State and has unpleasant consequences.
+Don’t let a client talk you into giving them a check that they won’t cash.
+That never works!

 Trust Account Best Practices